Lowland Leader Training

 Day 2 – Equipped with knowledge of how to interpret the weather forecast we look at how it will affect our journey before planning a short walk for the day.
 We will continue to look at navigation to build skills at an appropriate pace but also build our group management skills.

 You will need to bring all the clothing and equipment you need to lead a group on a days lowland walk including a waterproofed map of the area and a compass.

-We give some suggestions below, but more detailed suggestions together with a host of helpful links and videos are contained in our Lowland Leader Training Joining Instructions.
+We give some suggestions below, but more detailed suggestions together with a host of helpful links and videos are contained in our Lowland Leader training Joining Instructions.

-The Lowland Leader Award Candidate Handbook contains all the details of the syllabus, the remit of the award and a skills check list.
+The Lowland Leader Candidate Handbook contains all the details of the syllabus, the remit of the award and a skills check list.
 The official handbook Mountain Training’s walking schemes is:

 Mountain Training handbook – Volume 1.
 Hillwalking.
 Steve Long.
-Mountain Training.
+Mountain Training

 You require sufficient fitness to be able to spend 2 days walking in gentle terrain and have some spare energy to cope with any emergencies within the group.